Amicus/end-dash/docs/collection.md

 The name is Lynd, Vesper Lynd
 ```

-It also updates correctly if you add or remove a model
+Your HTML will also update automatically when you add
-and preserves the correct ordering if the collection's
-models on the page.
+or remove models.

 ```javascript
 bondCharacters.remove(bond);
 ```

-Now on your page:
+After the above line is ran, your page will look like this:

 ```
 The name is Drax, Hugo Drax